cswclui/katacoda-scenarios-1/12factor-010/step03.md

 `/root/12factor`

 Let's examine the Jenkinsfile script for the first pipeline job.

 First we, need to go to the GitHub branch for the first version of the demonstration application, *Secret Society*.

+**Step 2:** Checkout the branch for the first version of *Secret Society*.

-**Step 2:**`git checkout 10-dev-prod-parity.0.0.1`{{execute}}
+`git checkout 10-dev-prod-parity.0.0.1`{{execute}}

 You'll get the following output: